flljy940/tp/docs/UserGuide.md

 **JSON file**: A special format for storing data that computers can easily read and write (stands for JavaScript Object Notation).
 **Parameters**: The specific pieces of information you add to commands (like names, phone numbers, etc.).
 **Preferences**: Settings that control how the application appears and behaves.
-**Terminal/Command Prompt**: A program on your computer that lets you type commands directly to the operating system.